theckang/aro-azure-cognitive-services-demo/README.md

 ```

 ## Text Analytics using Language Detection Container

-**Important**: To run Cognitive Service containers, you must submit a request to approve your Azure subscription for access.
-See [here](https://docs.microsoft.com/en-us/azure/cognitive-services/containers/container-faq#how-do-i-access-and-use-a-gated-preview-container).

 We are going to build and deploy a Language Detection application based on this [Microsoft Quickstart](https://docs.microsoft.com/en-us/azure/cognitive-services/containers/azure-kubernetes-recipe).
 One container is the application frontend website.
 The other container is a Cognitive Service container that will detect the language of the text passed to the website.
 See the [quickstart documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/containers/azure-kubernetes-recipe#the-sample-containers) for more information.